Zhong-Lab-UCSD/BENG183_FA2020_courseproject/Group8__dchitalia_dlam_aramos/Next_Generation_Sequencing.md

 [Dilution](https://upcvmda-pl480.weebly.com/educational-articles/dna-sequencing-illumina-workflow-part-1-dna-isolation-quality-control-and-dilution)

 Dilution is the next step in the library preparation workflow.
 This step is essential for the success of the resulting sequencing quality.
 When the sequencing undergoes bridge amplification, the sample DNA will be multiplied many times to form thousands of clusters across the sequencing flow cell.
-If the starting sample is not diluted enough, the clusters will over crowd the flow cell and the clusters will not be distinguishable when the sequencing images are taken.
+If the starting sample is not diluted enough, the clusters will overcrowd the flow cell and the clusters will not be distinguishable when the sequencing images are taken.
 The standard dilution of DNA samples is down to a 4nM library.

 #### PhiX Control

 The standard Illumina PhiX control that is used today is the PhiX Control v3 Library.
 This control is derived from the genome of a well-characterized bacteriophage.
 This library is about 500 base pairs long and has a composition of ~45% GC and ~55% AT.
 Because the composition of this PhiX control is so balanced, it helps even out base pair diversity across the flow cell.
 It provides a well-balanced, fluorescent signal for each cycle of the sequencing run to improve the quality of the reads.
-For example, if there is a region of the DNA samples of interest that have high GC content, the fluorescent images taken for the G and C bases would be over crowded and the clusters would not be able to be differentiated.
+For example, if there is a region of the DNA samples of interest that have high GC content, the fluorescent images taken for the G and C bases would be overcrowded and the clusters would not be able to be differentiated.
 When PhiX control is added, it increases the base diversity and avoids this issue.

 ## Sequencing Run

 Moving forward from preparing the library, sequencing begins by randomly fragmenting genomic DNA.
-This can be done by using enzymes or by shear mechanical force.
+This can be done by using enzymes or by sheer mechanical force.
 Once fragmented adapters are attached to both ends of the many fragments.
-Attaching these adapters allows for the now single stranded DNA to be bound to the surface of flow cell channels and In these flow cells we add unlabeled nucleotides and enzymes to begin solid-phase bridge amplification.
+Attaching these adapters allows for the now single stranded DNA to be bound to the surface of flow cell channels and In these flow cells, we add unlabeled nucleotides and enzymes to begin solid-phase bridge amplification.
 Amplification is a necessary step for generating DNA clusters for sequencing.

 ![](./img/Bridging.PNG)